-"When they get to the city, their ID documents are taken from them."
+"When she gets to the city, her ID papers are taken."

-When a girl arrives at the new job, the trafficker asks her to give her ID or passport for safe keeping.
+When a girl arrives at the new job, the trafficker asks her to hand over her ID or passport for safekeeping.
 The girl thinks it is the right thing to do.
 If the girl is from another country she can now not prove that she is legally in the country.